Effective from: November 19, 2019

 23. Information Security Incident Management Policy

 Litmus has established policies and procedures to manage information security incidents.
-Refer to the Information Security Incident Management Policy for a description of the policy.

 24. Information Classification Policy